Oxygen Absorption Rate in Lungs | Lung Efficiency at Capturing Oxygen

-During normal breathing, oxygen content in the inhaled air is 20.9%, while in the expired air is 15.3% (see above).
-Hence, 5.6% of air is extracted or captured as oxygen.
+During normal breathing, the oxygen content in the inhaled air is 20.9%, while in the expired air is 15.3% (see above).
+Hence, 5.6% of the air is extracted or captured as oxygen.
 This oxygen remains in the lungs and is used by the human body.
-If we multiply this result by 6 L/min (normal minute ventilation), it is equal to 336 ml of oxygen per min that is captured by the human
+If we multiply this result by 6 L/min (normal minute ventilation), it is equal to 336 ml of oxygen per min that is captured and retained by the human

 How efficient are our lungs at capturing oxygen from the air?